Wild Wild Country: Soundtrack

 The show's score album was released on September 21, 2018, via Western Vinyl Records.
 The soundtrack was composed by Brocker Way.
 Apart from the score, numerous pre-released songs were also used throughout the series.

-Track listing

 Related films

+Oregon Experience from PBS and the Oregon Historical Society began its seventh season with a documentary about the community that aired in November 2012.

 In January 2019, Priyanka Chopra announced that she will be starring as Ma Anand Sheela in an Amazon Studios feature film adaptation of Wild Wild Country.
 Titled Sheela, the drama film was written by Nick Yarborough and will be directed by Barry Levinson.

 In November 2019, Netflix announced a documentary titled Searching for Sheela, which follows Osho's former top aide on her first journey home to India in more than 30 years.
 The documentary aims to give insight into Sheela's involvement and later prosecution for the 1984 Rajneeshee bioterror attack in Oregon.
 The documentary premiered on Netflix on April 22, 2021.

+In October 2024, ITV1 aired Children of the Cult, a documentary film by Maroesja Perizonius, who grew up in a Rajneesh commune, that investigates allegations of the sexual abuse of children in communities established by Rajneesh.
+Reportedly, some of the survivors of the alleged abuse were disappointed that Wild Wild Country neglected to include these experiences of former members who were children during their time with the Rajneesh movement.